Whale Trivia Quiz Questions and Answers

 animal to remain almost completely what while breathing?

-Toothed whales, such as the sperm whale, possess teeth with
+Toothed whales, such as the sperm whale, possess

 what type of cells overlying dentine cells?

 Instead of teeth, what do baleen whales have?

 A: A row of baleen plates on the upper side of their jaws that resemble the teeth of a comb.